 Unlike similar provisions in San Francisco and Richmond, the Oakland ordinance applies to both public and private housing and means that private landlords cannot require tenants to disclose their criminal history.

 While it’s the most expansive legislation of its kind, there are a few exemptions, namely, it does not apply to duplexes, triplexes, in-law units, or owner-occupied single-family homes, ; tenants that are replacing or adding a roommate; and government-subsidized housing that requires exclusion of some tenants based on criminal backgrounds.
 Additionally, California state law allows landlords to check the sex offender registry when screening tenants.

-Following Oakland’s lead, in March Berkeley passed a similar fair chance ordinance, banning criminal background checks and prohibiting landlords from asking about a tenant’s criminal history.
+Following Oakland’s lead, in March Berkeley passed a similar fair chance ordinance, banning criminal record check for renting and prohibiting landlords from asking about a tenant’s criminal history.
 More specifically, the Berkeley ordinance prohibits landlords from advertising that they exclude tenants with criminal records; from asking about a tenant’s records; or from retaliating against a tenant because of a criminal record.

 At the same time that California is seeing more widespread adoption of “ban the box” housing laws, similar laws are being adopted or proposed in other regions of the country as well.
 In 2017, Seattle passed a progressive housing law that prohibited most landlords from rejecting applicants based on criminal history.
 Additionally, Detroit and Chicago have passed similar, albeit more narrow, provisions that prohibit criminal background checks until the end of the application process and that limit the convictions that may be considered.

 What these Laws Mean for Landlords